 Even some of the most common forms of evidence have glaring flaws.
 Eyewitness testimony, for instance, is a form of direct evidence that is used in many trials.
 Despite its common use, eyewitness testimony is unreliable.
 Over and over, studies have shown significant issues with their accuracy.

-A good criminal lawyer will, where applicable, demonstrate the unreliability of evidence.
-With eyewitness testimony, they can question the reliability of the witness, the glaring problems with eyewitness memories, and problematic or leading witness questioning by police.
+A good criminal lawyer will, where applicable, demonstrate the unreliability of evidence through effective cross examination.
+With witness testimony, they can question the reliability of the witness, the glaring problems with eyewitness memories, and problematic or leading witness questioning by police.

 Toronto Criminal Defence Lawyer

-If you or a loved one are facing criminal charges, your best defence is a criminal lawyer.
+If you or a loved one are facing criminal charges and cannot be convicted, your best option is to get legal advice from an experienced criminal lawyer.
 William Jaksa is a Toronto criminal defence lawyer who understands the nuances and options for examining and challenging evidence.